USRSE/usrse24/pages/program/abstracts/student-program.md

 Friday, September 27th 12:00 to 1:00 PM

-In today’s digital landscape, your online presence is more than just a reflection of your professional identity—it’s a powerful tool that can propel your career forward.
+In today’s digital landscape, your online presence is more than just a reflection of your professional identity - it’s a powerful tool that can propel your career forward.
 This workshop is tailored for early career research software engineers who are eager to establish and enhance their digital footprint.
 Through practical guidance and community led discussions, participants will learn how to create and curate a personal website,